mobidevke/cookiecutter-flask-api-starter/README.md

 # Cookiecutter Flask API Starter

-This is a minimal Falsk project for bootstraping APIs.
+This is a minimal Flask project for bootstraping APIs.
 It makes of [Flask-Restplus](https://github.com/noirbizarre/flask-restplus) and [Flask-Sqlalchemy](https://github.com/pallets/flask-sqlalchemy) to set up a production ready API.
 [Gevent](https://github.com/gevent/gevent) has also been added to handle IO based operations.